-Subject + auxiliary verb “to have”* + not + past participle (“has” for third person singular).
+Subject + have/has + not + past participle.

 - I haven’t lost my car keys!